jeffpar/pcjs.v1/README.md

  1. Install Ruby (on OS X, it should already be installed)
  2. Install Bundler (on OS X, run `sudo gem install bundler`)
- 3. Checkout the *gh-pages* branch, since only that branch contains all the Jekyll-related files
+ 3. Checkout the *jekyll* branch, since only that branch contains all the Jekyll-related files
  4. Create a **Gemfile** containing `gem 'github-pages'` (this is already checked in)
  5. Run `bundle install` (GitHub Pages alternatively suggests: `bundle exec jekyll build --safe`)
  6. Run `bundle exec jekyll serve` to start the web server